Low-noise quantum frequency conversion in a monolithic cavity with bulk periodically poled potassium titanyl phosphate: Introduction

 where $\lambda _x$ is the vacuum wavelength with the subscripts denoting $t$ for the target wavelength (or telecom), $r$ for the input "red" wavelength and $p$ for the pump wavelength, and $n_x$ denoting their corresponding refractive indices.
-Further, $d_{eff}$ is the nonlinear coefficient, $L$ is the length of the nonlinear crystal, and $h_m$ the reduction factor for focused Gaussian beams, which is a function of the focusing parameters $\xi_x$ of the participating beams \cite{bk,guha}.\\ The central challenge for all implementation of frequency-converters - for which ppLN waveguides have historically been the favoured architecture - is noise arising at the target conversion wavelength \cite{albota,dreau,ikuta,strassmann,maring}.
+Further, $d_{eff}$ is the nonlinear coefficient, $L$ is the length of the nonlinear crystal, and $h_m$ the reduction factor for focused Gaussian beams, which is a function of the focusing parameters $\xi_x$ of the participating beams \cite{bk,guha}. \\The central challenge for all implementations of frequency converters - for which ppLN waveguides have historically been the favoured architecture - is noise arising at the target conversion wavelength \cite{albota,dreau,ikuta,strassmann,maring}.
 The dominant noise processes are typically Raman scattering and fluorescence of the pump and, in situations where the pump wavelength is shorter than the target wavelength, parasitic spontaneous parametric down-conversion (SPDC) driven by errors in the period poling \cite{pedestal,NSD,fejer92}.
+The efficient upconversion of this parasitic SPDC also limits the performance of converters where the target wavelength is shorter than the pump wavelength, but where the pump is located in between the two wavelengths which are converted \cite{albota}.
+This applies to most conversion scenarios which interconnect visible and telecommunication wavelengths.
+Further examples of potential building blocks of quantum networks which would benefit from a visible to telecom interconnect, that are affected by parasitic SPDC, are other color centers in diamond like GeV (602 nm), SnV (620 nm), PbV (520/555 nm) \cite{hanson_color}, quantum memory at 606 nm \cite{memory606} and 580 nm \cite{memory580}, trapped ions (369.5 nm) \cite{ions2} but also hexagonal boron nitride (500 nm-850 nm, mainly around 600 nm) \cite{hBN_1,hBN_2}.
 One approach to decrease the noise caused by SPDC is a two-step conversion proposed by \cite{albota} and demonstrated by \cite{fejer2step}.
-A significant drawback of this approach is the necessity of a pump laser at 2.1 \textmu m and the increased complexity of the optical system, hindering their application readiness for larger-scale networks.\\ In our previous work, it was hypothesised that bulk ppKTP could prove a promising platform for quantum frequency conversion, owing to the comparatively high quality of the periodic poling in bulk KTP \cite{carlota,kthdomain,mutter} which may help suppress parasitic SPDC processes \cite{mann}.
-However, waveguide converters based on ppKTP also suffer from significant parasitic SPDC noise \cite{ppKTPWGnoise}, which can potentially be attributed to inhomogeneities in the waveguide geometry and a Cerenkov-idler configuration \cite{rastogi, NSD} yielding non-negligible phase-matching for parasitic SPDC processes.\\ Here, we demonstrate the potential of bulk ppKTP for efficient low-noise quantum frequency conversion.
+A drawback of this approach is the increased complexity of the optical system, hindering their application readiness for larger-scale networks. \\In our previous work, it was hypothesised that bulk ppKTP could prove a promising platform for quantum frequency conversion, owing to the comparatively high quality of the periodic poling in bulk KTP \cite{carlota,kthdomain,mutter} which may help suppress parasitic SPDC processes \cite{mann}.
+However, waveguide converters based on ppKTP also suffer from significant parasitic SPDC noise \cite{ppKTPWGnoise}, which can potentially be attributed to inhomogeneities in the waveguide geometry and a Cerenkov-idler configuration \cite{rastogi,NSD} yielding non-negligible phase-matching for parasitic SPDC processes.\\ Here, we demonstrate the potential of bulk ppKTP for efficient low-noise quantum frequency conversion from 637 nm to telecommunication wavelengths.
+But equally, these results can be applied to all conversion scenarios where the pump lies between the wavelengths which are converted.
 To obtain the necessary pump power for efficient conversion in a bulk crystal, the pump power was enhanced via a cavity.
-In particular, we did employ a monolithic cavity design to circumvent the requirement for active stabilisation \cite{mitchell, mitchell2}.
+In particular, we did employ a monolithic cavity design to circumvent the requirement for active stabilisation \cite{mitchell,mitchell2}.
 This passively stable, resonant enhancement of the pump enabled the use of a low-cost off-the-shelf 1064 nm continuous-wave (CW) pump laser with a power of 3 W, without introducing additional experimental complexity.\\